 Teachers can backup their courses at any stage to keep as an archive.
 See Backup a module (course)

-We recommend that if you have a backup you do NOT attempt to restore on your own - please contact email@example.com for help.
+Moodle Backups can only be restored or viewed through an instance of Moodle.
+We recommend that if you have a backup you do NOT attempt to restore on your own - please contact firstname.lastname@example.org for help.

 Q. How do I see tracking information for students?

-Under Administration (block) > Reports > click one of the available reports
+Click one of the available reports

 You have various logs and reports that you can look at, e.g., Activity Report and Participation Report.

 The Atto Editor has a "smart paste" feature which will strip out incompatible formatting codes, so simply copy from your Word or other document and paste into Moodle using the right mouse button menu or CTRL+V. So for example, any headings, underlined text and text written in bold should carry over into the text editor.
+Recommendation: Do the absolute minimum of formatting before pasting text: use the Moodle formatting editor for best results.

 Q. How can I copy something from one course to another?